 Step #1 – Find the Best Spanish Jokes

-- NEW Middle School Jaja jueves Spanish Jokes – 36 jokes of super novice Spanish jokes for a full year of Middle School Spanish, or novice High School Spanish 1
+- NEW Middle School Jaja jueves Spanish Jokes – 36 jokes of super novice Spanish jokes for a full year of Middle School Spanish, or novice High School Spanish 1.
+You can get the year of middle school jokes on TPT as well.

-- NEW jaja jueves 2024 – The newest set is a mix of bilingual jokes, dad jokes & longer more intermediate-level jokes in Spanish.
-You can also get the same jaja jueves 24 on my website
+- NEW jaja jueves 2025 – The newest set is a mix of funny Spanish puns, funny dad jokes & longer more intermediate-level jokes in Spanish.
+You can also get the same jaja jueves 2025 on my website

-- Jaja jueves 2023 – clean, comprehensible jokes
+- Jaja jueves 2023 – clean, comprehensible silly Spanish jokes, a playful way to start class

-- Jaja jueves 22 – new, clean joke set for elementary-conservative high school.
+- Jaja jueves 22 – new, clean joke set for elementary-conservative high school for classroom management at the start of class

 - 1 year of jaja jueves – enough memes for every Thursday of the year, the most popular version